 A Short Course Offered by the Detroit Colour Council

-The DCC offers a unique 2-day course in a hands-on format, UNDERSTANDING AND CONTROL OF AUTOMOTIVE EFFECT COLORS, at Schoolcraft College in Livonia, Michigan Tues-Wed October 22 – 23, 2019.
+The DCC offers a unique 2-day course in a hands-on format, UNDERSTANDING AND CONTROL OF AUTOMOTIVE EFFECT COLORS, at Schoolcraft College in Livonia, Michigan on Wed-Thurs, September 16-17, 2020.

 The course objective is to help students obtain a good understanding of the nature of effect colors and how to measure and control them.
 It includes a presentation and demonstration of the entire range of effect pigments used in automotive effect colors and a thorough explanation of how application variables and processing impact the resultant color.
 It features proper visual effect-color panel evaluation techniques using the AccuAngle™ color protractor and emphasizes the use of correct visual evaluation terminology consistent with industry standards.
 It includes presentations by several instrument manufacturers on state-of-the-art color measurement of effect colors with multi-angle spectrophotometers to meet the SAE J1545 recommended practice and an in-depth look at various tolerancing methods in use today for automotive effect colors.
 Correlation of visual to measured data is studied in student projects with effect color samples and parts, using portable lighting, multi-angle spectrophotometer measurements, and the effect-pigment-based SeeRIGHT™ II device.
 The class will include a good mixture of presentation by industry experts and active, hands-on participation.

 Class starts each day at 8:30 am and concludes at 4:30 pm.
 Schoolcraft College is a convenient drive from Detroit Metro airport.
 Nearby overnight accommodations are available.